Fort Smith, Northwest Territories: History

 Fort Smith was founded around the Slave River.
 It served a vital link for water transportation between southern Canada and the western Arctic.
-Early fur traders found an established portage route from what is now Fort Fitzgerald on the western bank of the Slave River to Fort Smith.
-This route allowed its users to navigate the four sets of impassable rapids (Cassette Rapids, Pelican Rapids, Mountain Rapids, and Rapids of the Drowned).
-The portage trail had been traditionally used by local Indigenous people for centuries.
+Early fur traders found a portage route, long established by indigenous peoples, from what is now Fort Fitzgerald on the western bank of the Slave River to Fort Smith.
+This route allowed its users to bypass the four sets of impassable rapids (Cassette Rapids, Pelican Rapids, Mountain Rapids, and Rapids of the Drowned).
+The portage trail had been traditionally used for centuries by generations of local Indigenous peoples.

-The Indigenous population of the region shifted as the fortunes of the tribes changed.
-By 1870, Cree had occupied the Slave River Valley.
-The Slavey had moved north by this time and the Chipewyan had also begun moving into the area.
+The make up of the Indigenous population of the region shifted as the fortunes of the tribes changed.
+By 1870, the Slavey had moved north and the Cree had occupied the Slave River Valley.
+The Chipewyan had also begun moving into the area.

-Peter Pond of the North West Company was the first white trader to travel on the Slave River and make contact with Indigenous people in this region.
-He established a post on Lake Athabasca called Fort Chipewyan in the 1780s, at the head of the Slave River.
+Peter Pond of the North West Company was the first white trader recorded to have traveled on the Slave River and made contact with Indigenous peoples in this region.
+In the 1780s he established a post on Lake Athabasca called Fort Chipewyan, at the head of the Slave River.

-The fur trade, dominated by the activities of the Hudson's Bay Company, penetrated deeper into the Mackenzie River district in the 19th century.
-York boats were used to run the Slave River rapids and where needed small portages were established to bypass the most dangerous areas.
-Nonetheless, serious mishaps were bound to happen, and the section of the Slave River became known as 'The Rapids of the Drowned'.
+Dominated by the activities of the Hudson's Bay Company, the fur trade penetrated more deeply into the Mackenzie River district in the 19th century.
+York boats were used to run the Slave River rapids and, where needed, small portages were established to bypass the most dangerous areas.
+Nonetheless, serious mishaps were bound to happen.
+This section of the Slave River became known as 'The Rapids of the Drowned'.

 In 1872, the Hudson's Bay Company built an outpost called Smith's Landing (Fort Fitzgerald) at the most southern set of the Slave River rapids.
 In 1874, another outpost was constructed at the most northern set of rapids.
 It was called Fort Smith.
-Both posts were named in honour of Donald Alexander Smith, who was later, in August 1897, elevated to the Peerage of the United Kingdom as The 1st Baron Strathcona and Mount Royal.
+Both posts were named in honour of Donald Alexander Smith, who in August 1897, was elevated to the Peerage of the United Kingdom as The 1st Baron Strathcona and Mount Royal.

 In 1876, the Roman Catholic Mission was moved from Salt River to Fort Smith while the community was prospering.

 In 1886, the Hudson's Bay Company launched the steam-propelled vessel SS Wrigley to run from Fort Smith to the Mackenzie River.
 The steamer SS Grahame ran the Slave River from Fort McMurray to the head of the rapids at Smith's Landing beginning in 1882.

 In 1898, the Yukon Gold Rush brought many gold seekers over the portages and through Fort Smith.
-In 1908, a new HBC steamer paddlewheeler, SS Mackenzie River, was launched to operate on the Slave and Mackenzie Rivers below Fort Smith (see boats of the Mackenzie River watershed).
+In 1908, a new HBC steamer paddlewheeler, SS Mackenzie River, was launched to operate on the Slave and Mackenzie rivers below Fort Smith (see boats of the Mackenzie River watershed).

 In 1911, government was established in Fort Smith when Ottawa sent an Indian agent and a regional medical doctor, and the Royal Northwest Mounted Police opened a detachment.
 With these developments, Fort Smith became not only the transportation centre for the western Arctic but the administrative centre as well.